Self-esteem is much talked about but it doesn’t mean much; it’s more useful to understand what contributes to self-esteem.

 But self-esteem IS linked to resilience, in that many of the resources and courses aimed at boosting resilience explicitly say that self-esteem is a necessary part of any resilience programme.
 So what’s going on?

-Consider your strengths
+Self-esteem and your strengths

 If ‘self-esteem’ is used to describe a person’s overall sense of self-worth and self-acceptance, let’s consider those for a moment.